lmjcbs/lmjcbs.github.io/_posts/2020-06-26-logic_gates_and_bitwise_operators.markdown

 NOT `!true = false`, here the sole input signal is simply inversed, so our true input is converted to a false value.

 These come in extremely useful for controlling the flow of applications to trigger certain effects, only once certain conditions are met.

+Similarly to logic operators, bitwise operators look very familiar.

+AND `&`, Sets each bit to 1 if both bits are 1

+OR `|`, Sets each bit to 1 if one of two bits is 1

+NOT `~`, Inverts all the bits

+XOR `^`, represents an exclusive OR gate.
+Whereas with a standard OR gate, if both inputs had a signal this would still satisfy the condition of one inputs having a signal, exclusive OR requires that there is only one signal from the two inputs, and in our example of both inputs containing a signal, the output would contain no signal.